tractordev/apptron/README.md

 ## Building your own application

-As long as you have a hostbridge client in your language, you can build a program against the hostbridge API giving you much more control over how you build your application, or whether it's even a full blown application.
+As long as you have a apptron client in your language, you can build a program against the apptron API giving you much more control over how you build your application, or whether it's even a full blown application.
 It could be a Python script.

 The above builder is basically just a wrapper around a pre-made Go program, which conveniently has support to bundle static files into the binary it produces.
 Rust has this capability built-in as well, but many languages have a tool or mechanism to do something like this.

-To see how you can work against the hostbridge API directly, lets recreate a program similar to what the above builder wrote for us.
+To see how you can work against the apptron API directly, lets recreate a program similar to what the above builder wrote for us.
 This could be any language, but for convenience, we'll be using Go.

 ```golang
 package main